k-xvin/prayer-machine/README.md

 # Church of Man
-Pray with the one and only
+Uses DeepAI's image generation and filters to create real and accurate depictions of the one and and only.